 Adjacent to the property there is a parking area with the option to privately rent a space.
 This is currently paid up until October 2020 and is currently £156 per year.

 Newent originally called Noent is a small market town about 8 miles north west of Gloucester, on the northern edge of the Forest of Dean.
 The town includes a half-timbered market house, plus other houses of historical nature and Newent Lake a large picturesque lake in the centre of the town, originally part of the Newent Court Estate is the 'jewel of the town'.

 Newent is served by three schools, all within the town, a doctors surgery and dentist, Sports & Leisure Centre and various churches of different denominations.
 With excellent motorway links to the M50 & M5.

-From Newent town centre head along Church street and the property can be found on the left hand side shortly after the church.
+From the Naylor Powell office in Newent town centre head along Church street and the property can be found on the left hand side shortly after St Mary's Church.